Find out what some of our graduates are doing today in pursuing their successful careers.

-Motorcycle Mechanics Institute prepares you for a career in the motorcycle industry.
+Motorcycle Mechanics Institute can help prepare you for a career in the motorcycle industry.
 Be proactive about your future and learn more today.

-The Motorcycle Technician Specialist training program is available at our two Motorcycle Mechanics Institute campuses: Phoenix, Arizona, and Orlando, Florida.
+The motorcycle mechanic training program is available at our two Motorcycle Mechanics Institute campuses: MMI Phoenix (Arizona) and MMI Orlando (Florida).

 Flexible scheduling and frequent start times mean it’s never too soon or too late to start your training.
-Classes begin every six weeks for new students at both MMI campuses in Phoenix, Arizona, and Orlando, Florida.
+Classes begin every six weeks for new students at both MMI Phoenix and MMI Orlando.

 You can complete your motorcycle mechanic training in just 48 weeks at MMI.7 View our motorcycle mechanic courses here.

 According to the Bureau of Labor Statistics (BLS), the median annual salary for motorcycle mechanics in the United States was $43,370 in May 2022.30 This means half of motorcycle technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.
 Learn more in our motorcycle mechanic salary guide.

 Yes!
 MMI is the only trade school that offers a Harley-Davidson® specific 30-week OEM training program.
 Visit our Harley-Davidson program page to learn more.